AmirRezaie/Pig-Dice-Game/README.md

 # Pig-Dice-Game
 Build a Pig Dice Game with Html - Css - JavaScript.
 This Project suitable for beginners.

-In This Project, I Used addEventListeners, Function, querySelector and getElementById
+In This Project, I Used addEventListeners, Function, querySelector, getElementById and You learn how to add or remove a class of Html Element.

 /////////////////////////////////////////////////